Eliminating Quantization Errors in Classification-Based Sound Source Localization: Experimental setup

 \subsection{Datasets}

 In this section, we conducted experiments on both simulated and real-world data.
 All source speech came from the LibriSpeech corpus \cite{panayotov2015librispeech}.
-The train-clean-360 subset, dev-clean subset, and test-clean subset of the corpus consist of 921, 40, and 40 speakers, respectively.
-These three subsets were used to generate corresponding subsets of simulated datasets.
+The train-clean-360, dev-clean and test-clean subsets were used to generate corresponding subsets of simulated datasets.
 We utilized the Pyroomacoustics \cite{scheibler2018pyroomacoustics} module to generate room impulse responses.
 For each utterance, we randomly set a room size and selected a 2-second segment to generate multi-channel data with reverberation.
-In the case of generating multi-source datasets, multiple source speech signals from different speakers were mixed together in the same mixture.
+Each multi-source speech signal was mixed from different speakers.
 Additionally, we introduced additive noise to the reverberant speech.
-The additive noise was randomly selected from a large-scale noise set containing 126 hours of various types of noise segments.
+The additive noise was randomly selected from a large-scale noise set \cite{tan2021speech} containing 126 hours of various types of noises.
 The signal-to-noise ratio (SNR) of each utterance was randomly chosen from a range of $[10, 20]$ dB.
-The training, validation, and testing sets of all used datasets had non-overlapping subsets of additive noise, ensuring independence between them.
+The training, validation, and testing sets had non-overlapping subsets of additive noise, ensuring independence between them.

 As shown in Table~\ref{tab:simu_dataset}, we created five sets of simulated datasets, denoted as C1, C2, A1, L1, and L2 respectively, with different acoustic conditions to test the effectiveness and reliability of the proposed method.
-Specifically, the output space of the circular array can reach 360 degrees, while that of the linear array is 180 degrees.
 All datasets use microphone arrays consisting of 4 microphones.
-The angle of the array refers to the angle between the line connecting the first microphone to the center of the array and the bottom edge of the room.
-The complexity of the acoustic environment is mainly reflected in the reverberation, covering a wide range from anechoic to highly reverberant.
-The impact of single and multiple sound sources is also considered in our datasets.
+The complexity of the acoustic environment is mainly reflected in the reverberation and far-field, covering a wide range from anechoic to highly reverberant.
+The impact of number of sound sources is also considered in our datasets.

 The length and width of a room were randomly chosen within $[4, 10]$m, the height of the room was fixed at 3.2 m, and the height of the sound source and microphone was fixed at 1.3 m.
 The reverberation time T$_{60}$ of the room was randomly selected within a given range, or the room is set to be anechoic.